Mark Sonnenblick

 Mark Sonnenblick is an American songwriter and composer, with credits in musical theater, film, and television.
 He is one of the lyricists for the musical The Devil Wears Prada, and has written songs for the films Lyle, Lyle, Crocodile (2022), Spirited (2022), and Theater Camp (2023).
-Sonnenblick co-wrote many of the songs for the animated film KPop Demon Hunters (2025), including "Golden", which topped the Billboard Hot 100 and earned him two nominations at the 68th Annual Grammy Awards, including for Song of the Year.
+Sonnenblick co-wrote many of the songs for the animated film KPop Demon Hunters (2025), including "Golden", which topped the Billboard Hot 100 and won him an Academy Award as well as a Grammy.

 Early and personal life

-Sonnenblick grew up in Greater Los Angeles and started playing the piano and eventually songwriting as a child.
-He was introduced to musical theater by his high school music teacher.
+Sonnenblick grew up in Manhattan Beach, California, and started playing the piano and eventually songwriting as a child.
+He was introduced to musical theater by his high school music teacher Mr. Richard Babcock, who retired in 2026 after 39 years of teaching at Chadwick School.
+Sonnenblick is also an alum of Chadwick School, which he graduated as Class of 2008.
 In 2012, he graduated with a Bachelor of Arts in American studies from Yale College.
 He moved to Denver after college, and then to New York City in 2014, where he started writing musicals.
 He was the recipient of a Jonathan Larson Grant in 2018, presented by the American Theatre Wing.
 He is openly gay, and was honored by Out as one of the Out100 in 2025.

 Career

 Theater work

 Sonnenblick wrote the lyrics for Independents, a musical performed at the New York International Fringe Festival in 2012.
 He also wrote the music for the musical Midnight at the Never Get, which was staged off-Broadway at the York Theatre in 2018.
 The production was nominated for two Drama Desk Awards in 2019, with Sonnenblick nominated in the category of Outstanding Music.
 It was additionally nominated in the category of Outstanding Musical at the 2019 Lucille Lortel Awards.
+A London production has been announced to open in July 2026.

 Sonnenblick served as an additional lyricist to Shaina Taub for The Devil Wears Prada, which has music by Elton John and a book by Kate Wetherhead.
 Based on both the 2003 novel and 2006 film adaptation, the musical premiered in Chicago in 2022 before starting a West End run in 2024.
 Taub asked Sonnenblick to join the creative team, in order to revise and write additional lyrics for the West End production.

 As of 2025, Sonnenblick is working on a stage adaptation of the film Weekend (2011).
 In addition, he is writing music and lyrics for a musical stage adaptation of the novel series The Baby-Sitters Club, with a book by Wetherhead and plans for a premiere in 2027.